 - 1/3 cup cashews

 - 1/2 cup coconut shredded, divided

 - [1 Tbs coconut oil]

 - Put cashews in a food processor and pulsate for 10 seconds.

-- Add pitted dates, ¼ cup coconut flakes, 1 tbs coconut oil and water.
+- Add pitted dates, 1/4 cup coconut flakes, 1 tbs coconut oil and water (and vanilla extract if using).
 Process for a minute or until the mixture comes together and no big nuts or dates remain.